-You should register for this course on TWEN no later than the first week of classes.
-I will post the syllabus and reading assignments on TWEN, as well as other relevant class readings and material.
-Therefore, you are expected to check TWEN regularly and are responsible for any materials posted on TWEN.
-I send class-related e-mails to the address you list on TWEN, so be sure you list an e-mail address that you check regularly.
+You should be registered for this course on D2L.
+I will post the syllabus and reading assignments on D2L, as well as other relevant class readings and assessments.
+I also will administer assessments through D2L.
+Therefore, you are expected to check D2L regularly and are responsible for any materials posted on D2L.
+I will also communicate with the class via email through D2L so be sure to check that email regularly.